trisacrypto/trisa/docs/content/gds/admin/configuration/trtl.en.md

 ### Replica Identification Strategy

-When deployed in on a kubernetes cluster, a trtl process running in a container in a pod must identify itself to determine what replica it is so that it can configure itself correctly (particularly if the replica is part of a stateful set).
+When deployed in a kubernetes cluster, a trtl process running in a container in a pod must identify itself to determine what replica it is so that it can configure itself correctly (particularly if the replica is part of a stateful set).
 The replica strategy configuration defines how a trtl process bootstraps itself as follows:

 | EnvVar                             | Type   | Default | Description                                                                                                              |
 |------------------------------------|--------|---------|--------------------------------------------------------------------------------------------------------------------------|